ImeneYAHIAOUI/al-newbank/deliverables/status.md

-* What was done : This week, we adjusted our architecture according to the feedback that we received, we defined the communication endpoints of our services and started implementing the code skeleton.
-* What is planned : Implementing our internal interfaces previously mentioned in the component diagram.
-* Issues : Still indecisive about our architecture.
-* Risk : Overcomplicating the payment gateway logic process .
-* RYG flag : Green
+This week, we focused on securing operations.
+We've looked at how to safely transfer data from our SDK to the gateway and chose encryption methods.
+We've also worked on strengthening the gateway's protection against potential attacks (rate limiter).
+What is planned :  we plan to implement the security strategies identified in the gateway and across the rest of our system, followed by thorough testing.
+Issues :  Overcomplication due to Misplaced Focus.
+Risk :  Delay in the development due to an excessive focus on less critical aspects flag : red